 Ok, let me break it down for you guys.
 Like all berries and plants, the coffee beans are picked, when they’re ripe.
 There are two ways this can be done.
-Most of the time they’re hand-picked, because the areas Arabica coffee (which are the more common and “higher quality” beans) is grown are inaccessible to machines.
+In most cases, they’re hand-picked because Arabica coffee (which are the more common and “higher quality” beans) is grown in inaccessible areas for machines.
 The other method is through machine farming, and they are usually used for Robusta beans, which can be grown on flatter lands.

 Now comes the process.
 Again, there are two ways that this happens.
 Dried, which is the more natural way to process the beans, is done when the beans are still inside the cherry.
 They’re sundried, basically.
 So, they sit in the sun for hours, until they are de-pulped, or the cherry is stripped from the bean.

 The second way is through the wet or washed process.
 So, the beans are de-pulped first, then washed so that the residue from the cherry is completely washed off.
 After that, they’re dried and ready to send off to the roasters.

 Well, a lot of things actually.
 The dry-processed coffee retains all the flavours and natural sugars of its cherry, so there’s more body to the bean.
 That means it’s sweeter and has a less acidic flavour to it.

 The washed process means that the coffee has fewer sugars, so it’s more acidic and cleaner.
 Think of it this way, have you ever had an espresso?
 Did it taste a little tangy to you?
 Then, more likely than not the beans used for that coffee was washed.

 If your espresso tastes sweet or had a subtle flavour, the beans were probably naturally dried, but a lot of the time, you’ll get a mixture of both, since coffee houses (I mean those who decide what coffee tastes they’re going for) like to blend their coffees together.